Josh Hart NBA Playoffs Player Props: Knicks vs. Heat

-Josh Hart and his New York Knicks teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.
+Josh Hart will hope to make a difference for the New York Knicks at 7:30 PM on Friday against the Miami Heat in the 2023 NBA Playoffs.

-With prop bets in place for Hart, let's break down some stats and trends to assist you in making good picks.
+We're going to break down Hart's prop bets, using stats and trends to help you make good selections.

 Josh Hart Prop Bets vs. the Heat